Is Fresh Dog Food Worth The Hype?

 Fresh dog food is homemade.

 Fresh dog food is homemade meals that humans can consume; that consists of high-quality protein sources, veggies, grains, and supplements to meet nutritional needs.

 ALSO READ: Can My Dog Eat Fruit?

-To prepare fresh dog food is very similar to how we humans meal prep for the week.
+Preparing fresh dog food is very similar to how we humans meal prep for the week.

 Note that when preparing fresh dog food, it is important to talk with a veterinary nutritionist about the nutritional guidelines for dogs to ensure your pup is being fed everything they need to stay strong and healthy.

 Dry dog food (kibble) is a mixture of meat sources, grains, starches, fruits and & vegetables, vitamins, and minerals.
 Higher-quality kibble contains more protein than starches, and many brands are even grain-free.

 What are the benefits and drawbacks of fresh vs. dry dog food?
 There are advantages and disadvantages to each diet.
 But this debate begins with the question: What do you think is best for your dog?

 Not only do you have to consider your dog, but you also need to assess which type of diet best suits your individual lifestyle, too.

 Here are the benefits and drawbacks of fresh dog food and dry dog food, including health implications.